Linux on the Asus EeePC

 Because the Eee PC does not have a CD-ROM drive and Ubuntu (as of this writing) only comes as a live CD image, you will need to create a bootable flash drive to install Ubuntu on the Eee PC.

-The Ubuntu website gives instructions on how to download an Ubuntu disk image and create a bootable USB drive.
+The Ubuntu website gives instructions on how to download an Ubuntu disk image and create a bootable USB drive on an existing Linux system.
 If you have no problem following those instructions, you do not need to read further in this section.

 Download: the current Ubuntu release CD image ISO from Ubuntu.com.